The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent: Shooting

 Filming started August 19 at Ziv Studios under the title Viking Women.
 It also took place at Cabrillo Beach, Bronson's Canyon and Iverson's Ranch.
 The shooting schedule was ten days which Corman wrote in his memoirs was far too short considering the nature of the story.
 At Iverson's Ranch Corman made seventy seven set ups a day, his record.
 "It turned into an insanely difficult shoot," he wrote.

-On the first day of location work at Paradise Cove, the actress Corman had cast in the lead, Kipp Hamilton, held out for more money, so he fired her and promoted second lead Abby Dalton instead.
+On the first day of location work at Paradise Cove, the actress Corman had cast for the lead, Kipp Hamilton, held out for more money, so he fired her and promoted second lead Abby Dalton instead.
 Dalton's sister Shirley Wasden took Dalton's old role.

 According to Sayer filming was extremely hazardous due to the low budget and scenes involving boats and horses.
 Shirley Wasden injured herself falling off a horse and was replaced by June Kenny, although Wasden can be glimpsed on some scenes.
 Richard Devon also hurt his knee and almost drowned in the water.
 Susan Cabot recalled almost drowning, and says she and Abby Dalton once nearly rode horses off a cliff.

 Sayer says he based his performance on Jay Robinson in The Robe.

 Devon called it "a disastrous film to work on.
 It was as if Roger was really trying to shorten his skimpy shooting schedules even more than before.
 He didn't waste a frame.
 Nor did he spare anyone's feelings on the set.
 He was an absolute demon."